xlcnd/meteoalarmeu/README.md

 If all goes well (be carefull with step 5), now you have a new sensor `binary_sensor.meteoalarmeu`.
 You should wait for some minutes (up until 30m!) for HA to start to update the sensor.
 Meanwhile, add your automations for the sensor and **don't forget** to reload them.

-You can do a lot with automations... some useful ones would be:
+You can do a lot with automations... some useful ones would be:<a name="automations"></a>

 ```
 automation: